peaudecastor/boost-security-scanner-buildkite-plugin/README.md

 # Boost Security Scanner BuildKite Plugin

 Executes the Boost Security Scanner cli tool to scan repositories for vulnerabilities and uploads results to the Boost API.
+This plugin runs as a post-command hook.

 ## Example